SEMANTiCS-org/2024-semantics-org.github.io/content/cfp_rev_rep.md

 __Submission via Easychair on [https://easychair.org/my/conference?conf=sem24](https://easychair.org/my/conference?conf=sem24).__

 Proceedings of SEMANTiCS 2024 EU will be made available __open access__.
-The publisher will be [TIB Open Publishing](https://www.tib-op.org/ojs/index.php/ocp/about).
+The publisher will be IOS Press - Studies on Semantic Web Series.

 ## Topics of Interest